 Camborne

-Camborne like Redruth was the centre of mining for the world in the industrial period.
-The inland town previously a village built up around a large number of mines including Dolcoath, Wheal Jane and South Crofty (which was the last Cornish Tin Mine to close in 1990) amongst others.
-This expertise of mining in Camborne is reflected by some of it's local heros including Richard Trevithick who invented the first high pressure engines that led to the first locomotive nicknamed the Puffing Devil (remembered in the local folk song Going up Camborne Hill coming down only for George Stephenson to perfect the idea into the first train 25 years later.
+Camborne's local heros include Richard Trevithick who invented the first high pressure engines that led to the first locomotive nicknamed the Puffing Devil (remembered in the local folk song Going up Camborne Hill coming down only for George Stephenson to perfect the idea into the first train 25 years later in the North East of England.

 There is also a Trevithick society dedicated to that period See Trevithick Society Website for more information and his statue is outside Camborne Town Hall.